Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2023

 - Physical and mental-health challenges: If you are facing physical or mental health challenges this semester, please note that Campus Health provides quality medical and mental health care.
 For medical appointments, call (520-621-9202.
 For After Hours care, call (520) 570-7898.
 For the Counseling & Psych Services (CAPS) 24/7 hotline, call (520) 621-3334.

-- Equipment and software requirements: For this class you will need daily access to the following hardware: [laptop or web-enabled device with webcam and microphone]; regular access to reliable internet signal; ability to download and run the D2L site (chatroom), and Top Hat LMS.
+- Equipment and software requirements: For this class you will need daily access to the following hardware: [laptop or web-enabled device; regular access to reliable internet signal; ability to download and run the D2L site (chatroom), and Top Hat LMS.

 - For lecture recordings, which are used at the discretion of the instructor, students must access content in D2L only.
 Students may not modify content or re-use content for any purpose other than personal educational reasons.
 All recordings are subject to government and university regulations.
 Therefore, students accessing unauthorized recordings or using them in a manner inconsistent with UArizona values and educational policies are subject to suspension or civil action.